 (c) the Supply Point Capacity and LDZ Capacity shall be increased in accordance with paragraph 4.7 (Supply Point Ratchet) provided always that the resulting increased LDZ Capacity pursuant to any Supply Point Ratchet will only be available during the Restricted LDZ Capacity Period.

-(d) without prejudice to paragraph 4.9.4(c), if prior to the expiry of any SLSP Annual Period the User wishes to increase the Supply Point Capacity, LDZ Capacity or Supply Point Offtake Rate then, pursuant to Section G5, it may submit a Capacity Revision Application or an application for an increased Supply Point Offtake Rate.
+(d) without prejudice to paragraph 4.9.4(c), if prior to the expiry of any SLSP Annual Period the User wishes to increase the Supply Point Capacity, LDZ Capacity or Supply Point Offtake Rate then, pursuant to Annex B-3, it may submit a Capacity Revision Application or an application for an increased Supply Point Offtake Rate.

 (e) without prejudice to paragraph (g), the User shall not be entitled to reduce either the Supply Point Capacity or the LDZ Capacity in respect of a Seasonal Large Supply Point until the expiry SLSP Annual Period;

-(f) in the event of any inconsistency between (on the one hand) paragraphs 4.9.5(d) or 4.9.5(e) and (on the other hand) the provisions of Section G.5, then paragraph 4.9.5(d) or 4.9.5(e) (as the case may be) shall prevail.
+(f) in the event of any inconsistency between (on the one hand) paragraphs 4.9.5(d) or 4.9.5(e) and (on the other hand) the provisions of Annex B-3, then paragraph 4.9.5(d) or 4.9.5(e) (as the case may be) shall prevail.

 (g) the User's Registered Supply Point Capacity as at the expiry of any SLSP Annual Period shall be Registered for a further period of twelve (12) months with effect from the expiry of such SLSP Annual Period (such further period of twelve (12) months being a new SLSP Annual Period); and